|

 describe, this is a very, very familiar pattern that all telegraphers

-instantly recognize as the letter C. A
+instantly recognize as the letter C. You can play or stop play by pressing the play button...
+(Telegraph sounder) A

 telegraph sounder receiving Morse Code

-To faithfully reproduce this pattern of
+faithfully reproduce this pattern of

 clicks and